GillesClosset/boardgame-music-matcher/SUPABASE_SETUP.md

    - Find "Spotify" in the list of OAuth providers
    - Toggle the switch to enable it
    - Enter your Spotify credentials:
-     - Client ID: `29fa231ee64c46949c6bf3ed275ed3ac`
+     - Client ID: `xxx`
-     - Client Secret: `fd62837060e6409a8b77a1c16c21cd14`
+     - Client Secret: `xxx`
-   - Note: The Callback URL is automatically set to `https://hiagslphkigebtdxayco.supabase.co/auth/v1/callback` and cannot be changed
+   - Note: The Callback URL is automatically set to `https://xxx.supabase.co/auth/v1/callback` and cannot be changed
    - Click "Save" to apply the changes

 4. **Configure Spotify Developer App Settings**
    - Go to https://developer.spotify.com/dashboard
    - Log in and select your app
-   - Add the following Redirect URI: `https://hiagslphkigebtdxayco.supabase.co/auth/v1/callback`
+   - Add the following Redirect URI: `https://xxx.supabase.co/auth/v1/callback`
    - Save the changes

 5. **Test the Authentication**